 Universal Studios on Sentosa Islands is one of only two theme parks set up in Asia by Universal.
 It’s divided into seven different zones based on as many themes.
 Kids and adults alike have a lot of activities to indulge in.
 Some of these activities include film screenings, live shows and a chance to go on different rides.
 If you visit Singapore in July, don’t forget to add this place to your itinerary.

-Suggested Read: 10 Fascinating Things To Do In Singapore For Bachelors In 2021
+Suggested Read: 10 Fascinating Things To Do In Singapore For Bachelors

 2. Orchard Road

 Orchard road is Singapore’s commercial district.
 This place got its name from the pepper farms and fruit orchards that were here in the 19th century.
 Now, the picture is of complete contrast with its buzzing lights, burping cars in the neon streets.
 The main street is lined by different eateries and around 45 shopping malls.
 If you wish for some retail therapy, then this is your heaven.